 History students graduate from Lafayette with skills that are necessary and important for most professions—such as communication, research, and analysis—and often continue with schooling and careers that foster a spirit of curiosity and meaningful citizenship.

-Four recent history graduates opened up about their transitions into continuing education or their respective career fields, illustrating the opportunities available to Lafayette history students.
+Recent history graduates opened up about their transitions into continuing education or their respective career fields, illustrating the opportunities available to Lafayette history students.

-Here are the stories of those four alumni, with a special focus on those who mentored them during their time at Lafayette.
+Here are the stories of those alumni, with a special focus on those who mentored them during their time at Lafayette.